capport-wg/7710bis/README.md

    In order to support multiple "classes" of clients (e.g.  IPv4 only, IPv6 only with DHCPv6 ([RFC3315]), IPv6 only with RA) the captive portal can provide the URI via multiple methods (IPv4 DHCP, IPv6 DHCP, IPv6 RA).
-The captive portal operator should ensure that the URIs handed out are equivalent to reduce the chance of operational problems.
+The captive portal operator SHOULD ensure that the URIs handed out are equivalent to reduce the chance of operational problems.
 The maximum length of the URI that can be carried in IPv4 DHCP is 255 bytes, so URIs longer than 255 bytes should not be used